LAWRENCE H. TANNER

 Tanner, L.H. and Lucas, S.G., 2010.
 Deposition and deformation of fluvial-lacustrine sediments of the Upper Triassic - Lower Jurassic Whitmore Point Member, Moenave Formation, northern Arizona.
-Sedimentary Geology 223, 180-191 (pdf).
+Sedimentary Geology 223, 180-191.

 Tanner, L.H., 2010.
 Terrestrial carbonates as indicators of palaeoclimate.
 In: Alonso-Zarza, A.M. and Tanner, L.H.
 (Eds), Carbonates in Continental Environments: Geochemistry, Diagenesis and Applications.
-Elsevier Developments in Sedimentology Series vol. 62., pp. 180-214 (pdf).
+Elsevier Developments in Sedimentology Series vol. 62., pp. 180-214.

 Cirilli, S., Marzoli, A., Tanner, L.H., Bertrand, H., Buratti, N., Jourdan, F., Bellieni, G., Kontak, D., Renne, R.P., 2009.
 The onset of CAMP eruptive activity and the Tr-J boundary: Stratigraphic constraints from the Fundy Basin, Nova Scotia.
-Earth and Planetary Science Letters (pdf).
+Earth and Planetary Science Letters.

 Tanner, L.H. and Lucas, S.G., 2007.
 The Moenave Formation: Sedimentologic and stratigraphic context of the Triassic-Jurassic boundary in the Four Corners area, southwestern U.S.A.
-Palaeogeography, Palaeoecology, Palaeoclimatology 244: 111-125 (pdf).
+Palaeogeography, Palaeoecology, Palaeoclimatology 244: 111-125.

 Tanner, L.H. and Lucas, S.G., 2006.
-Calcretes of the Upper Triassic Chinle Group, Four Corners region, southwestern U.S.A.: climatic implications, in Alonso-Zarza, A.M. and Tanner, L.H., eds., Special Paper 416: Paleoenvironmental Record and Applications of Calcretes and Palustrine Carbonates: Geological Society of America, pp. 53-74 (pdf).
+Calcretes of the Upper Triassic Chinle Group, Four Corners region, southwestern U.S.A.: climatic implications, in Alonso-Zarza, A.M. and Tanner, L.H., eds., Special Paper 416: Paleoenvironmental Record and Applications of Calcretes and Palustrine Carbonates: Geological Society of America, pp. 53-74.

 Even I know that research isn’t everything.
 I wouldn’t be doing all the neat stuff without the support of my great family.
-Emily, now a freshman English major at Fordham Universty, is also a talented pianist.
-My wife Linda LeMura, Provost and Vice President for Academic Affairs at Le Moyne, is a noted researcher in the field of physiology, with a specialty in the study of pediatric obesity.
+Emily, an alumna of Fordham University and Syracuse University, is a PR professional in New York City, and also a talented pianist.
+My wife Linda LeMura, is a noted researcher in the field of physiology, with a specialty in the study of pediatric obesity and presently the President of Le Moyne College (the first lay-woman to hold the presidency of a Jesuit institution in the world).
 I’m fortunate to have them accompany me (occasionally) in the field.